Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Model and Performance Metrics for Quantum Battery

-Building on the basic concepts introduced in the previous section, we now construct a model of a quantum battery based on interacting spin chains.
-Our aim is to examine how collective effects arising from Heisenberg exchange and Dzyaloshinskii–Moriya interactions influence the charging and discharging performance of such systems.
-To this end, we consider an eight-qubit ($n=8$) spin chain, which serves as the working medium of the battery \cite{many_body_localized, many-body-QB, XYZ_chain, Dou2022, Huangfu2021, Peng2021, Arjmandi2022, Ghosh2022}.
-The initial state of the system is defined as
+We now construct a model of a quantum battery based on interacting spin chains, which can be viewed as one-dimensional arrays of qubits.
+Such systems have been extensively studied in condensed matter physics \cite{auerbach2012interacting, blundell2001magnetism, kittel2018introduction}, quantum materials \cite{zhao2025spin}, and quantum communication and computation \cite{Zueco2009, Smith2019}.
+We follow the conventions outlined in Ref.~\cite{zhang2024quantum} to define the Hamiltonians relevant to our model.
+Our objective is to investigate how collective effects arising from Heisenberg exchange and Dzyaloshinskii–Moriya interactions influence the charging and discharging performance of the battery.
+To this end, we consider an eight-qubit ($n=8$) spin chain as the working medium \cite{many_body_localized, many-body-QB, XYZ_chain, Dou2022, Huangfu2021, Peng2021, Arjmandi2022, Ghosh2022}.

-which represents the uncharged configuration of the battery.
-This being the lowest energy configuration corresponds to the ground state with energy $-n\hbar\omega_0$.
-The fully charged state, $\vert1\rangle^{\otimes n}$, has energy $+n\hbar\omega_0$.
-Thus, the maximum storable or extractable energy in a charging–discharging cycle is $2n\hbar\omega_0$.
-In the absence of charging, the system evolves under the internal battery Hamiltonian